ShreyAgarwal310/coding_LincolnEast_HannaAgarwal_2021-2022/README.md

 We used the library tKinter for the app window
 We used the programming language Python for our code and developed it in VSCode

-Some challenges we faced were
+Some challenges we faced were:
-  how to input the attractions into a list search through the list if the user didn't input all the info show the cities within each of the states based on the original user input of state
+  How to input the attractions into a list
+  Search through the list if the user didn't input all the info Show the cities within each of the states based on the original user input of state

-Features we hope to implement in the future a link to the websites so users can have more information a map feature allowing users to narrow in what they want
+Features we hope to implement in the future:
+  A link to the websites so users can have more information A map feature allowing users to narrow in what they want

-# instructions
+# Instructions

-open the app
+Open the app

-input your wanted criteria and then click submit. state, city, type are dropdowns cost is a drag (top bar is min price, middle bar is max price) required rating is the bottomest drag bar (0-5)
+Input your wanted criteria and then click submit.
+  State, city, type are dropdowns
+  Cost is a drag (top bar is min price, middle bar is max price) Required rating is the bottomest drag bar (0-5)

-next, click search to view attractions and decide which one is best for you!
+Next, click search to view attractions and decide which one is best for you!

 # credits